-The Keys are divided into 5 regions: Key Largo, Islamorada, Marathon, Big Pine, and the Lower Keys, and Key West.
+The Keys are divided into 5 regions: Key Largo, Islamorada, Marathon, Big Pine, the Lower Keys, and Key West.
 Key Largo is referred to as the Dive Capital of the World and is home to the amazing John Pennekamp Coral Reef State Park, and Christ of the Abyss.
+The Florida reef system is the only living coral barrier reef in the continental United States.

 Any water sport comes with some level of danger, and snorkeling is no different.
-The coral reefs are living, and house dangerous sea creatures, as well as other dangers can be in that environment.
+The coral reefs are living, and house dangerous sea creatures, as well as other dangers that can be in that environment.
 But overall, snorkeling while in the Florida Keys is fairly safe.
 Here are some dangers to be aware of when Florida Keys reef snorkeling.

 When you brush up against fire coral it can cause mild stinging and can develop into a rash.
 You can find suggested treatment here if you happen to come in contact with fire coral during your snorkeling adventure.